Developmental Therapy Services of Sacramento offers pediatric therapy services to children and families in the greater Sacramento area.

 Consultative sessions are available for parents and/or students.
 Sessions are as needed and could take place in-clinic, video conference, or over the phone.

-One-on-one or group sessions available.
+One-on-one and group sessions available.
 A course on executive functioning is currently available (see Executive Functioning Parenting Class tab).
 Other topics could include handwriting and sensory processing strategies, depending on interest.
 Stay tuned or contact us to see what other classes/training we are offering.

 Telehealth is a service model that allows us to provide individual, consultation, and parent coaching/training sessions remotely.
 Using internet platforms like doxy.me, Zoom, and Google Hangouts our therapist would interact with you and your family to provide treatment strategies, activities, and home programs to address identified areas of need.
 In order to provide effective Telehealth services, you will need reliable internet, a webcam, microphone, speaker, and an activity helper to assist your child with treatment activities.